ByPikod/markdown-it-github-alert/README.md

-# markdown-it-admonition
+# Markdown It Github Alert

- GitHub Markdown Admonition Syntax Plugin for Markdown It
+GitHub Markdown Alert Syntax Plugin for Markdown It.